FirebaseExtended/angularfire/documentation.md

 ### $save(recordOrIndex)

 The array itself cannot be modified, but records in the array can be updated and saved back to Firebase individually.
-This method saves a modified local record back to Firebase.
+This method saves an existing, modified local record back to Firebase.
 It accepts either an array index or a reference to an item that exists in the array.

 ```js
    $scope.list = $firebase(ref).$asArray();